arasbm/opios/readme.txt

 HOPTypes.h
 - Place where are defined most of enums used in SDK

+Branches:

+Our current activity is being performed on "20131025-federated-cloud-contacts" but this branch is unstable.
+Individual activity is on other sub-branches from this branch.

 Contact info:

 Please contact robin@hookflash.com if you have any suggestions to improve the API.
 Please use support@hookflash.com for any bug reports.
 New feature requests should be directed to erik@hookflash.com.